karnankasinathan/EXPERIMENT--04-INTERFACING-AN16X2-LCD-DISPLAY-WITH-ARM-/README.md

 <img src="https://user-images.githubusercontent.com/36288975/233857710-541ac1c2-786c-4dfc-b7b5-e3a4868a9cb6.png" width=450 height=450>
 <img src="https://user-images.githubusercontent.com/36288975/233857733-05df5dbf-1a1e-479e-85bb-8014a39ad878.png" width=450 height=450>

-4-bit and 8-bit Mode of LCD:
+4 bit and 8 bit Mode of LCD:

 The LCD can work in two different modes, namely the 4-bit mode and the 8-bit mode.
 In 4 bit mode we send the data nibble by nibble, first upper nibble and then lower nibble.
 For those of you who don’t know what a nibble is: a nibble is a group of four bits, so the lower four bits (D0-D3) of a byte form the lower nibble while the upper four bits (D4-D7) of a byte form the higher nibble.
 This enables us to send 8 bit data.